Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 Australian Capital Territory (ACT)

-Standard swords are not prohibited weapons in the ACT.
-Concealed blades are prohibited.
+Standard swords are not prohibited weapons in the ACT — the legislation expressly excludes swords from its dagger category.
+Sword-canes are prohibited.

 How to Legally Buy a Katana in Australia

-The easiest way to purchase a katana in Australia is through a reputable Australian-based retailer like Kensei Forge.
+The easiest way to purchase a katana in Australia is through an Australian-based retailer like Kensei Forge — buying locally means no customs paperwork and no international shipping risk.

 - Check your state laws using this guide

-- If in Victoria: Obtain a CCP or join an approved organisation first
+- If in Victoria: obtain a Chief Commissioner's Approval or join an organisation covered by a Governor in Council exemption first

-- If in South Australia: Ensure you qualify for an exemption
+- If in South Australia: make sure you fit an exemption — for most buyers, the collection exemption

 - Arrange secure storage at home